 Security tip: Be mindful to use encrypted websites; look for the green padlock next to the web address to ensure that your data and passwords remain safe, especially when you’re on the move.

-I am responsible for the operation of our exciting SASIG, including coordinating the high-quality speakers the conferences attract.
-I previously worked with The Security Company (International) Limited and bring substantial project and account management experience to my current role.
-It's great how we enable the conversation about security amongst world-leading organisations, developing our events in an ever-changing and increasingly digital world.
+I am responsible for the operation of our exciting SASIG events, including coordinating the high-quality speakers the conferences attract.
+Previously with The Security Company, I bring substantial project and account management experience to my new role.
+It's great how we enable the conversation on security between world-leading organisations, developing our events in an ever-changing and increasingly digital world.